Catherine (Cate) Shields '19 (SUNY Geneseo/Udeshi Seneviratne '19)

 During her sophomore year of college, Catherine (Cate) Shields ’19 read Amin Maalouf’s Samarkand, a novel about the 11th-century Persian poet Omar Khayyám and the creation of his poetry collection The Rubáiyát.
 “Maalouf’s book showed me a way to link the poetry, philosophy, and passion of the mystic past with the modern world,” she said.
 “I found a part of myself in that novel and vowed to continue nurturing those connections.”
 Soon after, she became a history and communication double major and began studying the “rich, intricate history of the Near East as well as the greater Islamic World.”
 In the process, she developed an interest in Turkish folk music, lyrical poems, and mystical writings.

 Shields will have a chance to further explore the Turkish language and culture as she has won a U.S. State Department Critical Language Scholarship.
-The Grandview Heights, NY, native will be placed in Baku, Azerbaijan, this summer at the Azerbaijani University of Languages to learn approximately one academic year’s worth of university-level Turkish during an eight-week period.
+The Hilton, NY, native will be placed in Baku, Azerbaijan, this summer at the Azerbaijani University of Languages to learn approximately one academic year’s worth of university-level Turkish during an eight-week period.

 The Critical Language Scholarship (CLS) Program is a fully funded summer overseas language and cultural immersion program in the U.S. State Department for American undergraduate and graduate students.
 The State Department encourages undergraduates to study languages deemed critical to national security and competitiveness: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili, Turkish, and Urdu.